driveawayProducts Featured Brands

 Removing tree sap from a car's finish is a bit more difficult than removing tar or bird droppings.
 Incorrectly removing hardened sap can scratch your paint.
 I've found that by hand rubbing the sap spots with mineral spirits, I'm able to easily remove the sap without damaging the finish.
 Mineral spirits acts as a solvent to break up and dissolve the sap.

 If there is a large amount of sap on the car, or if the sap has been left on the finish for an extended period of time, it can be a lot of work to remove.
-For these cases, I discovered that going over the affected areas with a light-duty rubbing compound removes the hardened surface of the sap spots.
+For these cases, I discovered that going over the affected areas with an abrasive compound, like Pinnacle Advanced Compound, removes the hardened surface of the sap spots.

-After removing heavy sap, I always buff the treated areas with a good paint polish to clean up any marks created during hand rubbing with solvent.
-The treated area must also be re-waxed.
+After removing heavy sap, I always buff the treated areas with a good paint polish, like Pinnacle Advanced Finishing Polish to clean up any marks created during hand rubbing with solvent and bring the paint back to a high gloss.
+Your paint is now vulnerable from all of that polishing, The treated area must be re-waxed or sealed.
+My sealant of choice has always been Wolfgang Deep Gloss Paint Sealant 3.0.
+The combination of durability and shine is nearly flawless.

 Removing Insects (Darn those little bugs!)